ydong6/assignment-3/README.md

 ## Task Group 3

-Here is a typical fastq-formatted header from an Illumina sequencer (this is a real header form a real sequencing run).
+Here is a typical fastq-formatted header from an Illumina sequencer (this is a real header from a real sequencing run).
 There's lots of info in these header strings, and you need to parse some of that information out of the header string (which always starts with `@` for fastq data versus `>` for fasta data):

 ```
 @SN1083:466:HA8VPADXX:1:1101:1997:2233 1:N:0:89